AdobeDocs/experience-manager-64.de-DE/help/forms/using/introduction-form-sequence.md

 ---
 title: Einführung in die mehrteilige Formularsequenz
 seo-title: Introduction to multi-step form sequence
-description: Mit AEM Forms können Sie eine Sequenz für ein Formularbedienfeld definieren, nach der Benutzer in einem adaptiven Formular navigieren und es ausfüllen sollen.
+description: Mit AEM Forms können Sie eine Abfolge von Formularfeldern definieren, in denen Benutzer in adaptiven Formularen navigieren und diese ausfüllen sollen.
 seo-description: With AEM Forms, you can define a sequence of form panel in which you want users to navigate and fill an adaptive form.
 uuid: b2b94e4c-0c28-47ba-8e23-fd8742baf71c
 content-type: reference